Product Care and Maintenance

 How to Remove Dry Water Spots From Faucets

-To remove dry water spots, use warm water and a soft, damp cloth.
+To remove dry water spots, use warm water and a soft, damp microfiber towel.

 How to Maintain the Luster of Faucets